8 Best IT CV Examples & Samples for Information Technology Jobs

 Writing template

 Your IT CV format creates the first impression on hiring managers.
 Get it right, and you’ll be on the list of potential candidates.
 Get it wrong, and your document will end up in the bin.
-The key is to choose an IT CV template that enables you to demonstrate why you’re the must-hire candidate and provides recruiters with an insight into your qualifications and suitability for the role.
+The key is to choose an IT CV template that allows you to demonstrate why you’re the ideal candidate and gives recruiters an insight into your qualifications and suitability for the role.

-• Reverse chronological format – this layout starts with your most recent job and works back to your earlier positions.
-It allows you the space to detail your career journey, highlighting your impact along the way.
+• Reverse chronological format – this layout starts with your most recent job and goes back to your earlier positions.
+It allows you the space to narrate your career journey, highlighting your impact along the way.
 We recommend this format for most IT CVs.

 Reverse chronological CV format example